 What was your pre-med experience: I had a pretty good pre-med experience, which I can fully attribute to all my peers and mentors.
 I had older students sit down with me even before freshman year orientation to help me figure out what extracurriculars I needed to do as a pre-med and what classes I should think about backpacking during orientation.
 Once freshman year started, I got a peer mentor assigned to me through an organization called MPAC, who I kept in touch with to ask questions and meet with all year.
 Part of the reason I was so involved in leadership here at Pre-Med Hub was because I knew how inaccessible general advising could be to students, but also how helpful peer advising and mentorship could be.
 I wanted to pay it forward and served in various mentorship roles, including through PMH, WISE, SLC-ELI, and MPAC, once I felt like I gained enough pre-med experience to be useful to other students.

 Recommendations/advice for current students: If I had to do it all over again, I think I would take more risks as a pre-med.
 I definitely played it safe, from the classes I took to my major to my extracurricular choices.
 I knew that what I did would ultimately help me make it into medical school, but there are certain regrets that I have.
 For one, I wish I majored in a subject completely different from what I’d be learning in medical school; I have interests in subjects like Computer Science, Economics, Political Science, and Environment.
 As a Biomolecular Science major, I definitely learned everything I needed to as a pre-med, but I’m not coming out of college feeling fulfilled as a liberal arts student.
 Every pre-med is “interested in biology,” but I would encourage you all to explore your other interests as well, because you’ll be learning more biology/biochem than you ever wanted to know in medical school.
+This post puts it very nicely.
 I wish I got more involved in research, possibly in a field that is completely unrelated to STEM.
 I wish I joined dance or acapella groups, instead of sticking to my traditional pre-med clubs.
 I wish I had more of a life outside of pre-med because I think that would have prevented me from burning out around the time of MCAT and the application cycle.